rpremvaree12/mapparatus-app/README.md

 ---
-tags: kids, mvc
+tags:
 languages: ruby
-type: interactive practice
+type:
 ---

 ##Sinatra Template

-Fork and clone this repository to use as a template for your project.
+This is a web application to track which U.S. States Joseph Guarino has visited.